Clandestine Entrants and Challenging Civil Penalties

 You have the right to appeal against both the imposition of your Civil Penalty, and its amount.
 The appeal process consists of two routes:

-- An Appeal to the County Court.
-This consists of a court hearing at which the Judge will consider all of the evidence including whether the penalty should have been imposed at all and, if so, whether it was too high.
+• An Appeal to the County Court.
+Here a Judge will consider all of the evidence, including whether the penalty should have been imposed at all and, if so, whether it was too high.

 We offer a cost-effective, fixed-fee arrangement designed to cover these steps and to provide you with certainty as to your costs.